 Please upload the following documents with your application:

-– copies of your highest and latest obtained school or university certificates
+– copies of your highest school or university certificate, diploma or degree

 – a transcript covering all credits obtained during the last (academic) year

 – alternatively: a confirmation of your last obtained school or work experience (e.g. proof of enrolment, employment contract or verification letter)

 If your transcripts and certificates are in a language other than German or English, you need to submit a translation.
 This translation does not need to be certified.

 Please do not send additional certificates as we will not consider them.